wp-plugins/popupally/readme.txt

 == Description ==
 If you're looking to grow your list, then PopupAlly is the no-fluff free WordPress popup plugin for you.
 With built-in advanced features this lightbox popup plugin allows you to build your list as people are about to exit your website.
 Exit-intent popups allow you to capture lost visitors and have been shown to increase conversion by over 300%.
 PopupAlly allows you to create advanced popup signup forms in under 5 minutes, even if you don't know code.
 PopupAlly's visual editor allows you to customize the look-and-feel of your popups with an instant preview, saving you lots of time.

+> = Premium Support =
+> The PopupAlly team does not provide support for the PopupAlly plugin on the WordPress.org forums.
+One-on-one email support is available to people who bought the [PopupAlly Pro plugin](http://ambitionally.com/popupally-pro?utm_source=wordpressdirectory&utm_medium=banner&utm_content=main&utm_campaign=popupallypro) only.
+> We created the premium version with many extra features and an optimized interface, so it's even more intuitive and quick to design beautifully customized popups and multiple types of embedded opt-ins, too.
+It will be well worth of your investment!
+>
+> You should also check out our [free 30 Day List Building Challenge](http://30daylistbuildingchallenge.com) for tricks and tips to help you grow your list in addition to having great popups!

-= PopupAlly Free WordPess Popup Plugin Is Compatible With = Aweber, MailChimp, MadMimi, iContact, GetResponse, Infusionsoft, and Ontraport email marketing systems.
+= PopupAlly Free WordPess Popup Plugin Is Compatible With = Aweber, MailChimp, MadMimi, iContact, GetResponse, Infusionsoft, Ontraport, and any other email marketing systems that provides HTML opt-in code!

 = Get PopupAlly Step by Step Tutorials =
 This simple popup plugin is pretty intuitive, but we've also written [extensive step-by-step tutorials](http://ambitionally.com/popupally/tutorials/) to help you get up and running faster so you can get back to business.

 With PopupAlly you can easily customize the look and feel of your lightbox popup, starting with the headline text, adding an image, and changing the colors to match your website's design.
 Then you decide if you want the popups to appear after a timed delay, or right before someone is about to leave your site.
 You also decide how often your popup should re-appear if someone closes it, so it doesn't annoy your visitors!

-= We got so much great feedback on our free WordPress popup plugin we created a premium version! =

-We love having a free WordPress popup plugin, and after tens of thousands of downloads we've gotten incredible feedback.
-We knew that there were more features we wanted to add, along with added support and functionality... so that's why we came up with [PopupAlly Pro](http://ambitionally.com/popupally-pro?utm_source=wordpressdirectory&utm_medium=banner&utm_content=main&utm_campaign=popupallypro).

-It's everything you love about PopupAlly, with an all newly designed interface so it's even more intuitive and quick to design beautifully customized popups and multiple types of embedded opt-ins, too.

-[Click here](http://ambitionally.com/popupally-pro?utm_source=wordpressdirectory&utm_medium=banner&utm_content=main&utm_campaign=popupallypro) to get PopupAlly Pro and install your next polite popup in 5 minutes.

 = Increase Your List More in 30 Days Or Less =
 With the help of this free WordPress popup plugin you'll be well on your way to growing your list faster than ever before.
 But don't stop there, go ahead and join the [free 30 Day List Building Challenge](http://30daylistbuildingchallenge.com) and see what's possible when you start to apply these additional list building strategies.